-Note: Your battery should arrive with between 50% and 75% of a charge, so it's ready for a first ride (see "Start-up pro-cedure" on page 15).
+Note: Your battery should arrive with between 50% and 75% of a charge, so it's ready for a first ride (see "Start-up procedure" on page 14).

-- 1. Begin this and every charging procedure by following the advice in "Before you charge" above. - 2.
+- 1. Begin this and every charging procedure by following the advice in "Before you charge" on the previous page. - 2.
 Charge your battery for as close as possible to 12 hours (but not longer), regardless of how far you travelled.
 This might require leaving the charger attached to the battery and outlet even after one of the charger's red lights turns green (during routine charging, this green light will be your indicator that charging is complete-see "Routine charging procedure" below for more information). - 3.
 Disconnect the charger first from the outlet, and then from the battery.
 Store the bike until you're ready to ride. - 4.
 Ride the bike again with power assistance as normal, discharging part (or all) of the battery capacity.

-Repeat battery balancing steps only after a period of long-term battery storage (see "Long-term battery storage" on page 13), if experiencing noticeable range decline, if instructed to do so by Rad Power Bikes Product Support, or up to once per month with frequent use as explained in "Recommended service intervals" on page 22.
+Repeat battery balancing steps only after a period of long-term battery storage (see "Long-term battery storage" on the next page), if experiencing noticeable range decline, if instructed to do so by Rad Power Bikes Product Support, or up to once per month with frequent use as explained in "Recommended service intervals" on page 20.
 Do not perform battery balancing more than once per month.
 For routine charging, follow the steps in "Routine charging procedure" below.